dotnet/machinelearning-samples/samples/csharp/getting-started/MatrixFactorization_ProductRecommendation/Readme.md

 * Replace the column names with only these instead:  ProductID	ProductID_Copurchased

-* Given in the reader we already provide a KeyRange and product ID's are already encoded all we need to do is call the MatrixFactorizationTrainer with a few extra parameters.
+* Given in the reader, we already provide a KeyRange, and product ID's are already encoded; all we need to do is call the MatrixFactorizationTrainer with a few extra parameters.

 Here's the code which will be used to build the model: